Mental health during the COVID-19 pandemic: Latina immigrant women

-Spanish Women
+Spanish women

-A 2020 study of Barcelona women compared their anxiety and depression levels during the initial days of lockdown and then 5 weeks after lockdown during the Covid-19 pandemic.
+A 2020 study of Barcelona women compared their anxiety and depression levels during the initial days of lockdown and then 5 weeks after lockdown during the COVID-19 pandemic.
 Results showed that their anxiety levels went from 8.5% to 17.6% and their depression levels went from 7.7% to 22.5%.

 Their results showed a correlation of higher risks of anxiety and depression with women who have unstable personalities and women who can't easily control negative emotions.
 The pandemic increased stress which impacted those vulnerable to handling stressful situations.

 Women who dealt with economic issues, and unemployment during the pandemic showed poor mental health but women with the neuroticism trait were most vulnerable to mental health issues during pandemic.

-Turkish Women
+Turkish women

 A survey conducted in Turkey in 2020 concluded that younger women and women who are in school showed higher mental burnout.
 The shift from in-person learning to online learning negatively affected women's mental health.

-Women had to balance school, work, and caregiving during the pandemic which caused them to burnout and have an increase in stress.
-They also worried about testing positing and possibly spreading the disease since they were working and coming home during the pandemic.
+Women had to balance school, work, and caregiving during the pandemic which caused them to burn out and experience increased stress.
+They also worried about testing positive and possibly spreading the disease since they were working and coming home during the pandemic.

 Staying at home while being restricted from socializing created a negative impact on women's mental wellbeing; they become exhausted, lonely, stressed, and worried.

-Asian Americans
+Impact on Asian Americans

 Hate crimes targeted towards Asians rose nearly 150% across major U.S. cities from 2019 to 2020.
 As the pandemic progressed, about 40% of Asian and Black Americans reported that people felt uncomfortable around them.
 The harassment against those of Asian descent ranges in its forms; these include both verbal and physical attacks, and even acts of vandalism.
 Some attest the increase in attack rates to the negative expressions used by President Donald Trump, an example of this being when he referred to the COVID-19 virus as "kung flu."

 Asian Americans disproportionately hold positions as high-risk essential workers, and many regions heavily affected by COVID-19 have an abundance of Asian-owned businesses.
 Suggestions for aiding in the support of Asian Americans throughout this time include ensuring Asian inclusion in businesses, preventing the use of Anti-Asian rhetoric, and encouraging a dialogue that accounts for the acknowledgement of Asian American treatment and support throughout this time.

-African Americans
+Impact on African Americans

 African Americans have been diagnosed with COVID-19 and died at a disproportionately higher rate.
 Many factors contributed to this outcome.
 African Americans disproportionately represent service industry workers.
 These essential workers have a higher risk of exposure to COVID-19 due to the inability to shelter at home.

 The contributing factors to this disparity are the limited public testing available, an increase in low-wage worker unemployment, lack of healthcare, medical racism/biases, and a higher rate of pre-existing conditions.
 Due to these disparities, the Black-White life expectancy gap is expected to increase by 40%, from 3.6 years to over five years.